willysyafiq/gredu-ds/content/codeblock/log.md

 ---
-title: "Sub Page"
+title: "Log"
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: "Log"
-metaDescription: "This is the meta description for this page"
+metaDescription: "Log"
 ---

 The following is a code block with JavaScript language syntax highlighting.